azoth-lang/azoth.language.reference/src/traits.md

 compiler to assume all references to such a trait are `const`.
 See constant classes and structs for more information.

-## Move Traits
+## Drop Traits

-As with classes and structs, a trait may be declared as a `move` type.
-This requires that all subtypes of the trait be a `move` class, struct, or trait.
+As with classes, structs and values, a trait may be declared as a `drop` type.
+This requires that all subtypes of the trait be a `drop` class, struct, value, or trait.